 Early phonics instruction is important to both languages and provides the gateway to more complex multisyllabic and morphophonemic skills that improve reading with automaticity.
-To become skilled readers, students need to develop automaticity and word recognition to allow cognitive energy for making sense of text and ultimately comprehension.
+To become skilled readers, students must develop automaticity and word recognition to allow cognitive energy to make sense of text and comprehension.
 Comprehensive federal reviews of effective reading instruction in the United States, United Kingdom, and Australia (National Reading Panel, 2000; Rose, 2006; Rowe, 2005) provide scientific consensus for phonics instruction in early learning (Castles et al., 2018).